vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 ~~~~
 {: #grp-ntw-elements-tree-st title="Group of network elements" artwork-align="center"}

-## YANG structure for extending the models
+## YANG Structure for Extending the Models

 The proposal of this work is to propose a structure to enable the reutilization of the device models in network scenarios.
 The objective is to create a YANG model with a list of instances referencing the device model and providing a nested structure to store deployment information for network elements associated with each instance in the list.
 The guideline is to follow the next structure in the list: